Vardhan1536/DRAW_Symmetric_Cryptanalysis/SAT_formulation/Encoding.md

 # Key Schedule and MixColumns CNF Encodings (S-AES)

-This document derives the CNF clause structure for the Key Schedule and MixColumns layers of Simplified AES (S-AES) as encoded in the SAT formulation (Massacci paradigm).
+This document derives the CNF clause structure for the Key Schedule and MixColumns layers of Simplified AES (S-AES).
 ---

 ## Key Schedule Encoding